C++ If Else - C++ Programming Tutorial

 C++ If Else

-Programming languages rely on conditional statements to implement execution control through specific code blocks dependent on conditions.
-C++ programming offers the if-else statement because it is a fundamental conditional construct for making decisions.
+Programming languages utilize conditional statements to dictate the flow of execution based on certain conditions.
+C++ programming provides the if-else statement as a core conditional feature for decision-making processes.

-C++ includes multiple iterations of the if statement to manage different program requirements efficiently.
-In C++ programming, an if statement is used to test the condition.
+C++ offers various versions of the if statement to effectively handle diverse program needs.
+In C++ coding, the if statement is employed to evaluate conditions.

 Types of if Statements in C++